Destroyerrockz/BatchMessage/README.md

 Python (Only tested on 3.6)

 Python modules:-
--Twilio: pip install twilio.
+- Twilio: pip install twilio.
--PyQt5: pip install pyqt5.
+- PyQt5: pip install pyqt5.
--PyQt5 Tools: pip install pyqt5-tools.
+- PyQt5 Tools: pip install pyqt5-tools.

 You need to have a:-

--sqlite database which contains the contacts i.e email id and phone numbers -twilio account and your twilio ACCOUNT SID, AUTH TOKEN and Twilio Number -email account, email id, password and a SSL supported mail server of your email provider.
+- sqlite database which contains the contacts i.e email id and phone numbers
+- twilio account and your twilio ACCOUNT SID, AUTH TOKEN and Twilio Number
+- email account, email id, password and a SSL supported mail server of your email provider.
 For eg:- smtp.gmail.com

 ## Steps:-